Generic Name: Metoclopramide Injection Solution (met oh KLOE pra mide)

 What do I need to tell my doctor BEFORE I take Reglan?

-- If you have an allergy to metoclopramide or any other part of Reglan.
+- If you have an allergy to metoclopramide or any other part of Reglan (metoclopramide injection solution).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: GI (gastrointestinal) bleeding, hole in the GI tract, bowel block, pheochromocytoma, or seizures.
+- If you have any of these health problems: GI (gastrointestinal) bleeding, hole in the GI tract, bowel block, pheochromocytoma, seizures, Parkinson's disease, or high blood pressure.

 - If you are taking any drugs that may raise the chance of body movements you cannot control.
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.